elicazer/DancingSnowman/README.md

   - Channel 2 = Head
   - Channel 3 = Torso
 - Servo wire order on the PCA9685 ports: Brown/Black = GND, Red = V+, Orange/Yellow = Signal.

-### Run it (PCA9685)
-1) Wire as above, with an external 5V servo supply and shared ground.
-2) Open `AnimatronicSnowman_PCA9685.ino` in the Arduino IDE.
-3) Select board/port, upload, and keep the servo supply off until upload finishes; then power the servos.

 ## What the sketch does
 - Starts from a neutral 90° pose, then performs arm/head/torso swings in timed clusters.